What Helps for Vertigo

 Caffeine

-This is especially true for those with Meniere’s disease.
-Caffeine can trigger a vertigo attack.
+This is especially true for those with Meniere’s disease; it may be that caffeine is a trigger for a vertigo attack.
 (5)

 What’s the Self Care TIP?